tkykm/tyarin/readme.md

 ## image
 ![](https://s3-ap-northeast-1.amazonaws.com/hackmd-jp1/uploads/upload_469a79fec45078077ae3a583a9228b24.png)

 You can click Resource Link then jump to azure portal and see the resource details.
-Putting creator name and date tags Automaticaly
+Also Putting creator name and date tags automaticaly.

 ![](https://s3-ap-northeast-1.amazonaws.com/hackmd-jp1/uploads/upload_2e933cf0b23fa5129d04f9fa22277cad.png)